InFusion Theatre Co. Presents the Midwest Premiere of ITHAKA, Now thru 4/13

 InFusion Theatre Company is proud to announce the Midwest premiere of Andrea Stolowitz's ITHAKA, directed by InFusion Artistic Director Mitch Golob, March 9 - April 13, at The Chopin Theatre, 1543 W. Division Ave.
-Preview performances are Sunday, March 9 and Tuesday, March 11 at 7:30 p.m. with the opening night Wednesday, March 12 at 7:30 p.m.
+Opening night is tonight, March 12 at 7:30 p.m.
 Performances are Thursdays - Saturdays at 7:30 p.m. and Sundays at 3 p.m.
 There is no performance Thursday, March 13.
 Preview tickets are $10.
 Tickets are $25 for general admission, $15 for students and seniors and $12.50 for industry professionals (Thursdays and Sundays only).
 Tickets are on sale now at infusiontheatre.com or by calling 800-838-3006.

 InFusion's production of ITHAKA mixes video projections, a roller coaster and a talking cat to reveal the complex story of Marine Captain Elaine (Lanie) Edwards (Meredith Rae Lyons) who has just returned from her latest tour in Afghanistan.
 However, everything seems different this time.
 Her home doesn't feel right and nothing is making sense.
 After an argument with her husband, Lanie is propelled to leave and undertakes an Odyssean journey through the American landscape battling her monsters, trying to find her way home.